Back to the Good Grub Guide

 Anonymous Cafe – Blackheath

-Recently opened cafe, recreating a trendy inner west vibe in the upper mountains.
+Great cafe with good coffee, recreating a trendy inner west vibe in the upper mountains.
 Small, intimate with a nice selection of fresh dishes, including an awesome veggie burger.
 They’re waiting for council approval to open a wine bar next door.

 237 Great Western Highway